 Close to Portland and incredibly scenic, Silver Star Mountain allows you to see several stratovolcanoes, the Pacific Ocean, and small towns dwarfed down below.

 So what’s the catch?
-Unusual for many Portland hikes, the road leading to the trailhead is rough and requires a high clearance vehicle.
+Unusual for many hikes in Oregon near Portland, the road leading to the trailhead is rough and requires a high clearance vehicle.

 However, if you have the car for it, you’d be remiss not to check it out.
 The view at the top is 360 degrees, and you’ll follow ridgelines with layers and layers of mountains in the background getting there.
 From trailhead to the summit, this is without a question one of our favorite hikes near Portland.